I tried out the ability to manage .env files with 1Password Environments

 Security Risks

-• Secret information is stored on disk in plain text
+• Secret information is stored in plain text on disk

-• May be included in macOS backups (potentially)
+• May be included in macOS backups

 Challenges in Team Development